danpe1327/MXNet2Caffe/README.md

 And then, using `python mxnet2caffe.py` to generate the corresponding `.caffemodel`.

+## Update
+Now, it support to skip the `Flatten` layer automatically, and fix the bug of converting `BatchNorm` layer by judging `fix_gamma`.

 ## TODO

-[1] Since their is not `Flaten` layer in caffe, you have to manually moidify the automatically generated `.prototxt`.
+~~[1] Since their is not `Flaten` layer in caffe, you have to manually moidify the automatically generated `.prototxt`.
 In other words, you have to change the `bottom` of the layer just after the `Falatten` layer making it linking to the layer before the `Falatten` layer.
-Currently, this part has to be done manually.
+Currently, this part has to be done manually.~~

 [2] The converted model performances a little bit worse than the original MXNet model.